-gS21 In circumstances where the Bar Standards Board rejects your application on the basis of Rule rS101, you will have the opportunity to make the necessary adjustments to your composition and to re-apply to become a BSB authorised body or a BSB licensed body (as appropriate).

-Applications for authorisation to conduct litigation

-rS102 If the Bar Standards Board is unable to satisfy itself that the BSB authorised body meets the requirements set out in Rule rS89, it can refuse to grant the litigation extension.
+- gS21 In circumstances where the Bar Standards Board rejects your application on the basis of Rule S101, you will have the opportunity to make the necessary adjustments to your composition and to reapply to become a BSB authorised body or a BSB licensed body (as appropriate).
+Applications for authorisation to conduct litigation - r\$102 If the Bar Standards Board is unable to satisfy itself that the BSB authorised body meets the requirements set out in Rule S89, it can refuse to grant the litigation extension.

-Approval applications for any new HOLPs, HOFAs, owners and/or managers rS103 The Bar Standards Board must consider any approval applications for any new HOLPs, HOFAs, owners and/or managers made in accordance with Rule rS90 and must determine any application by deciding whether the relevant individual meets the suitability criteria which apply relevant to such a proposed appointment.
+Approval applications for any new HOLPs, HOFAs, owners and/or managers r\$103 The Bar Standards Board must consider any approval applications for any new HOLPs, HOFAs, owners and/or managers made in accordance with Rule S90 and must determine any application by deciding whether the relevant individual meets the suitability criteria which apply relevant to such a proposed appointment.